MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/global-discovery-service-csharp.md

   - PowerApps
   - D365CE
 ---
-# Web API Global Discovery Service Sample (C#)
+# Discovery Service Web API Sample (C#)

-This sample shows how to use the Web API Global discovery Service
+This sample shows how to use the Discovery service Web API

 ## How to run this sample